lehner-lab/DiMSum/docs/DEMO.md

 ```
 DiMSum --runDemo T
 ```
 A table of variant counts included in the DiMSum R package is processed and results are saved to a folder named 'DiMSum_Project' in the current working directory.
+Expected run time <10min.

 ## Full DiMSum Demo (_WRAP+STEAM_)